A brief history of Keele

 At the beginning of the twentieth century, the hall was let to the Grand Duke Michael of Russia, who entertained King Edward VII there.
 Later, however, it remained empty, and troops were stationed on the estate during the second world war.

-Publications are available which give the history of Keele in much greater detail.
+Publications are available which also give the history of Keele in much greater detail.

 - A book entitled The History of Keele (edited by C.J.Harrison) is now regrettably out of print, but copies may still be found in appropriate libraries.
 The essay by Keith Goodway Landscapes and Gardens at Keele, 1700-1900 can be, with kind permission, downloaded in PDF format (3MByte)